 The Equality and Human Rights Commission also argues that the effect of a gender-recognition certificate is to change a person’s legal sex for the purposes of the Equality Act.

-We think they are wrong: this is a misunderstanding of the law
+We think it is wrong: this is a misunderstanding of the law

 The interpretation of the meaning of sex in the Equality Act which destroys lesbian and gay rights to freedom of association might be overturned in court, but it does not have to wait for that.
 The government has the power to issue a statutory order to clarify that a gender-recognition certificate does not change a person’s sex for the purposes of the Equality Act.
 If you have not signed our petition, sign it today.